Have you or your loved one been advised to undergo knee replacement?

 - Some of the recent studies on long-term outcomes of knee implants have found that the implants function well even after 15-20

 - More than 90% of the knee implants last for more than 10 years while 80-85% are good even after 20+ years of the surgery.
 The numbers are improving with improving technology.

 - The longevity of the knee implant varies from patient to patient and typically depends upon the physical condition, physical activity and weight of the patient.
 In addition to this, the skill of surgeon in placing the implant also plays a significant role in the life of the implant

 - Practically speaking, knee implant has a high success rate and is considered a safe and effective way to regain knee functionality in terms of routine activities like walking, standing etc.

 - Activities like jogging, sports, and other strenuous activities should be considered only after a consultation with the surgeon.

 An artificial knee is bound to eventually wear off.
 The worn out components of the implant can loosen from the bone and cause pain and decreased joint functionality.
 Loosening is a major reason for the failure of an implant that can be resolved by a revision surgery.

 In addition to loosening, any serious complication or younger implant recipients may also require revision surgery.

-IndICure is the most renowned provider of knee replacement in India.
-We have on our panel few of the best orthopedic surgeons in India who operate at state of the art best hospitals in India.
+IndiCure is the most renowned provider for medical treatment in India.
+We have on our panel few of the best orthopedic surgeons in India who operate at state of the art hospitals and

 For more information, you can write to us at email@example.com or call us at +91 93200 36777 or +1 877 270 2448 (US Toll Free) or talk to us at Skype @ Indicure